 Is it wrong to use preimplantation genetic testing to choose the sex of your baby?

 Do you want a baby boy or girl?
-It’s a simple question with a complicated answer when you are using IVF and preimplantation genetic diagnosis (PGD).
+It’s a simple question with a complicated answer when you are using IVF and preimplantation genetic diagnosis (also known as PGT).
 Sex selection, or gender selection, is done by evaluating the genetic makeup of embryos selected during the IVF process and choosing which to implant based on the desired sex of the child.

 In deciding to do sex selection or not, many patients have ethical questions surrounding the choice.
 Some common questions we help patients consider are: What happens to the embryos that are not of the desired sex?
 What if the woman has a miscarriage?
 What if the only normal embryos are of the unselected gender?